alejandra-rojas/ThePlanetIsYourCanvas-2022-23/README.md

 To facilitate a fair and secure voting process, Firebase  Authentication is employed.
 Users interested in voting are required to register, receiving a unique ID upon completion.
 This ensures each user's eligibility to vote.
 The WebApp then utilizes this authentication system to prevent users from voting multiple times for the same artwork.

 ### Real-Time Vote Counting
-Upon each vote submission, the WebApp instantly updates the vote count for the respective artwork.
-Users witness the immediate impact of their participation, enhancing the overall interactive experience.
-A visually appealing CSS animation accompanies the voting process, with a thumbs-up icon moving up and changing color.
-This animation serves as visual feedback, confirming the successful submission of the user's vote.
+Upon each vote submission, an animation provides visual feedback to the user, confirming the successful submission of their vote and enhancing the interactive experience.
+The WebApp instantly updates the vote count for the respective artwork across clients.